dereuromark/cakephp-upgrade/README.md

 d) Either put the cake shell from the downloaded 2.x repository in app/Console or use the lib/Cake one.

 e) Run any of the above commands.
+The most important one is `locations` and should be run first.

 Don't forget to remove the old 1.3 cake folder and manually clear the (persistent) cache before running the shell.